marronjo/better-call-sol/README.md

 ## Foundry

+### Project migration from Hardhat to Foundry is underway!!

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**

 Foundry consists of: